Cinderella (1950 film): Plot

-Cinderella is the daughter of a widowed aristocrat living in the small but prosperous French kingdom.
-When she is a child, her father remarries Lady Tremaine, a widow with two daughters of her own, Anastasia and Drizella, but dies shortly after.
-Jealous of Cinderella's charm and beauty, Lady Tremaine and her daughters abuse her and eventually force her to become a scullion in her own château.
+In 19th century France, Cinderella is the daughter of a widowed aristocrat living in the small but prosperous French kingdom.
+When she is a child, her father remarries Lady Tremaine, a cold-hearted widow with two daughters of her own, Drizella and Anastasia, but dies shortly after.
+Jealous of Cinderella's charm, Lady Tremaine and her daughters abuse her and eventually force her to become a scullion in her own château.
 As the years pass, Cinderella remains kind and gentle, obediently doing her chores.
-She also makes friends with the mice and birds that live in the château, and takes care of them, while protecting them from her stepmother's pet cat, Lucifer.
+She also makes friends with the mice and birds that live in the château, specially two mice named Jaq and Gus, and takes care of them, while protecting them from her stepmother's pet cat, Lucifer.

 One day, the King invites all the eligible maidens in the kingdom to a royal ball, hoping that his son, the Prince, will choose one of them as a bride.
-Wanting to attend, Cinderella finds a dress of her late birth mother's to fix up.
+Wanting to attend, Cinderella finds a dress of her late mother's to fix up.
 Fearing she will upstage them at the ball, Lady Tremaine and the stepsisters deliberately keep her busy with no time to spare.
 Jaq, Gus, and the other animals decide to fix up the dress for Cinderella, using beads and a sash discarded by the stepsisters.
 However, when Cinderella attempts to go to the ball with her family, the stepsisters are upset when they recognize their belongings and angrily tear the dress apart, before leaving Cinderella behind.
-A distraught Cinderella runs out to the garden in tears, where she is met by her fairy godmother, who has come to help.
-She transforms a pumpkin into a carriage; Jaq, Gus, and two other mice into horses; Cinderella's old horse Major into a coachman; and her bloodhound Bruno into a footman.
-The fairy godmother also bestows Cinderella a shimmering silver ball gown and glass slippers.
-The fairy godmother warns her that all the magic will end on the stroke of midnight.
+A distraught Cinderella runs out to the garden in tears, where she is met by the Fairy Godmother, who has come to help.
+She transforms a pumpkin into a carriage, Jaq, Gus, and two other mice into horses, Cinderella's horse Major into a coachman, and her bloodhound Bruno into a footman.
+The fairy godmother also bestows Cinderella a shimmering silver ball gown and glass slippers, but warns her that all the magic will end on the stroke of midnight.